 WARNING: If yellow tipping occurs, your heater could produce increased levels of carbon monoxide.
-If burner flame pattern shows yellow tipping, follow instructions on page 16.
+If burner flame pattern shows yellow tipping, follow instructions, bottom of this page.

 NOTICE: Do not mistake orange flames with yellow tipping.
 Dirt or other fine particles enter the heater and burn causing brief patches of orange flame.